 Citrus oils in particular contain compounds that help to energize, brighten mood and improve cognition — all while making your home smell lovely.
 How’s that for an air freshener?

-Tip: it’s important to note that the sweet orange essential oil in this recipe cannot be substituted for any other citrus oil.
+It’s important to note that the sweet orange essential oil in this recipe cannot be substituted for any other citrus oil.
 Regular orange, tangerine, or mandarin won’t do — we’ve found that you must use sweet orange in order to get a true cola smell.
-And just like in the recipe for our DIY cola lip balm, we used non-photosensitizing steam distilled lime essential oil which is safe for kids.

 Looking for more ideas to create a non-toxic home?
 Check these out: